marco262/my_wiki/data/dnd/class/ranger.md

 _Source:_ <https://media.wizards.com/2019/dnd/downloads/UA-ClassFeatures.pdf>

-Being unable to see a creature doesn’t impose disadvantage on your attack rolls against it, provided the creature isn’t hidden from you.
+Being unable to see a creature doesn't impose disadvantage on your attack rolls against it, provided the creature isn't hidden from you.

 ### Defense